odpi/egeria/open-metadata-resources/open-metadata-deployment/sample-data/coco-pharmaceuticals/README.md

 For deploying to a pre-existing Information Server environment, the inventory provided (via `-i hosts`) should contain at a minimum the following group names:

-- `egeria-samples-db-host` group, defining the host containing the database into which the sample data should be loaded.
+- `egeria_samples_db_host` group, defining the host containing the database into which the sample data should be loaded.
-- `egeria-samples-files-host` group, defining the host where the sample data files should be loaded.
+- `egeria_samples_files_host` group, defining the host where the sample data files should be loaded.

 If using IGC as a metadata repository, the inventory should also contain the group names required by the `IBM.infosvr` role for the repository, engine and domain (services) tiers.